Oberheim OB-X8 Analog Polyphonic Synthesizer

 modules I get the Oberheim voice and the Memorymoog voice which have

 always co-existed nicely in a keyboard rig.
-Besides
+Besides wanting a

-in my stage
+in my stage rig.

-rig.
-MIDI is heavily utilized in my stage system and
+MIDI is heavily utilized in my stage system and I wanted to control

-I wanted to control as much as my gear remotely over MIDI as
+as much as my gear remotely over MIDI as possible.
+So with

-possible.
-So with these modules, my stage system is reduced to
+these modules, my stage system is reduced to just two keyboards - my

-function as a second MIDI controller.
-I
+which can also function as a second MIDI controller.
+I also

-also have a Moog
+have a Moog

-II Controller with MIDI retrofitted for those
+Taurus II Controller with MIDI retrofitted for those songs

-songs where I need to play parts with my feet.
+where I need to play parts with my feet.

 Does the OB-X8 have matrix modulation like the Xpander and modern